 - 30 Successful Blood Draws

 Preparing to take the Certification Exam

 Once you have registered to attempt the competency exam, you should prepare by reviewing related materials provided to you by the credentialing agency.
 Every agency has breakdown materials based on their certification exams.
 Be certain to study every day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the official exam.
-NPS provides full study materials, unlimited practice exams and three chances to take the final certification exam.
+NPS provides full study materials, unlimited practice exams and one chance to take the final certification exam.